 Pear tart is a fall classic.
 Made with cannabis butter in both the chocolate crust and in the almond filling, my favorite fruit tart is the height of early autumn enhanced with a hidden layer of hashish caramel.

 Here in California, Bartletts are the predominant pear.
 Millions are being picked in the Sacramento Delta right now, bound for grocery stores nationwide.
-Soft-fleshed Barts stoke the seasonal economy along with sun-grown bud in Lake County, in the hilly orchards north of Napa.
+Soft-fleshed Barts stoke the seasonal economy along with sun-grown bud in now-fire-ravaged Lake County, in the hilly orchards north of Napa.